nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 Jack:
-We need to have one eye on the past, one eye on the future, one eye on the future.
+We need to have one eye on the past and one eye on the future.
 The key is to retain what we know, and also know what we don't know.

+### On the Necessity of change

 Ryan  (UK)
 Change is inevitable

-The individual human is symbolic of civilisation -> (Just as when you're young you don't know much, in earlier times we didn't know much
+The individual human is symbolic of civilisation -> (Just as when you're young you don't know much, in earlier times we didn't know much)

 Jack: